Empirical Process Control

 A later question is: have we connected them fairly, usefully, and with as much rigor as possible?
 A final question: is there any more light that ‘process control’ ideas can give us, to enable us to do our innovation/new product development work better?

-Here are what I think of as the basics of process control, as applicable and useful to understanding Scrum better.
+Here are what I think of as the basics of Empirical process Control, as applicable and useful to understanding Scrum better.
 The two basic methods or approaches (defined vs empirical).

 In fact, I may be adding and subtracting what others have said to me.